Introduction

 Handler Layer

-- Integrated with middleware and hooks for extensibility
+- Integrated with hooks for extensibility

 Use Cases Layer